IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.AspNetCore.IntegrationTesting/README.md

 ## Module Settings

-This modules has the following settings.
+This module has the following settings.

 ![Integration Testing Settings](./docs/images/integration-test-settings.png)